az7arul/ShareThoughts/README.md

 ShareThoughts
 =============

-Share thoughts with in colleagues and interested external parties
+Share thoughts with  colleagues and interested external parties

 Usage